If You’ve Done Everything You Could to Make Your Relationship Work, You Can Walk Away Without Regrets

 If you do everything possible to make your relationship work and all you get is unhappiness, rebukes, and tearful nights, you can walk away without regrets.

-You can leave with your dignity intact and your head held high: time will take care of healing your broken heart.
+You can leave with your dignity intact and your head held high.
+Time will take care of healing your broken heart.

-Well, as sad as it may seem, this doesn’t always happen.
+As sad as it may seem, this doesn’t always happen.
 Couples, like bones, fracture and break.

-Love, then, sometimes turns into a weapon capable of wounding.
+Love, then, sometimes turns into a weapon, capable of wounding.
 It’s able to destroy your self-esteem and your integrity.